droidian/porting-guide/debugging-tips.md

 ### Kernel modules

-`systemd-modules-load` doesn't load the modules on Mediatek.
+`systemd-modules-load` doesn't load the modules on MediaTek.
 [This](https://github.com/droidian-mt6765/adaptation-droidian-garden/blob/main/debian/adaptation-garden-configs.modules.service) service or some similar implementation can be included to load all the correct modules and get Wi-Fi working.

+### Cursor on the screen

+Some devices have an some HID interfaces which are not used by Droidian.
+These interfaces might get registered as things such as keyboard or mouse.

+As a result you might see a cursor on the screen for no obvious reason.

+To hide this event node a udev rule can be added

+`ACTION=="add|change", KERNEL=="event1", OWNER="root", GROUP="system", MODE="0666", ENV{LIBINPUT_IGNORE_DEVICE}="1"`

+to `/etc/udev/rules.d/71-hide.rules`.

+Make sure to adapt the event node in this line and reboot.